Forge (character): Destiny

-Forge, still unaware of the X-Men's resurrection, fights alongside Mystique's Freedom Force and an interim team of "X-Men" against the Reavers at Muir Island.
-He uses his mutant skills to create a rifle that deactivates the cyborg enemy Skullbuster and forces the rest of the Reavers to retreat.
-During the battle, Destiny is killed, but not before foreseeing that Forge and Mystique will one day love one another, a fact that both parties find implausible.
-Afterwards, Mystique blames him for Destiny's death.
+Forge, still unaware of the X-Men's resurrection, fights alongside Mystique's Freedom Force and an interim team of X-Men against the group of villains, the Reavers, at Muir Island.
+Forge creates a rifle that deactivates the cyborg enemy Skullbuster and forces the rest of the Reavers to retreat.
+During the battle, Destiny is killed, but not before she foresees that Forge and Mystique will one day love one another, a fact that both parties find implausible.
+Mystique blames him for Destiny's death.

-Banshee approaches Forge, on a lead given by Lorna Dane (Polaris) that the team is still alive.
-Forge is convinced by visions that all the X-Men are still alive.
-During this time, his days as a soldier in the Vietnam War are depicted.
-The two of them plan to travel all over the world looking for their missing friends, starting with Storm in Cairo, Egypt, but their plane is ambushed by the Fenris Twins.
-Later, they go to the ruins of the Xavier Mansion (destroyed during the events of Inferno), and rescue Jean Grey from a gang of Masque's Morlocks.
-They finally learn that the X-Men are indeed alive, but have faked their deaths for the time being.
+Banshee approaches Forge, acting on a lead given by Polaris that the team is still alive.
+Forge is convinced by visions that those X-Men are still alive.
+The two of them plan to travel the world looking for their missing friends, starting with Storm in Cairo, Egypt, but their plane is ambushed by the Fenris Twins.
+Later, Forge and Banshee go to the ruins of the Xavier Mansion (destroyed during the events of Inferno) and rescue Jean Grey from a gang of Masque's Morlocks.
+They finally learn that the X-Men are indeed alive, but they have faked their deaths.
 Forge and Banshee eventually find the X-Men and become full-time members.
 They fight against several threats, such as Genoshan soldiers, Skrulls, and the Shadow King.
 During X-Tinction Agenda, Forge's skills are critical in defeating Cameron Hodge and overthrowing the Genoshan government.
 His plans are kept deep inside his own mind by a self-induced trance that even the forced removal of his artificial limbs cannot break.

 End of romance

 After the events of the Muir Island Saga, Forge becomes a member of the X-Mansion's "support team".
 He redesigns the Danger Room and the Blackbird jet.

 With the arrival of Bishop and Storm's constant involvement with the team, Forge and Storm's relationship becomes rocky.
 Forge leaves the X-Men after coming to believe Storm would have rejected his proposal of marriage.
-The pair continue to have an on-again-off-again relationship, until it ends for good.
-Forge goes back home to Dallas to become a government contractor again and to help with the mental care of Mystique, who is becoming schizophrenic.
+The pair continue to have an on-again, off-again relationship, until it ends completely.
+Forge returns home to Dallas to resume work as a government contractor and to help with the mental care of Mystique, who is becoming schizophrenic.
 During her stay, Forge and Mystique grow closer and have an affair.